tjbrennan/obsidian-color-cycler/README.md

 - Random: Randomly select a color
 - Preset: Cycle through a list of preset colors

+### Timer

 A timer can be set to automatically cycle the color at a specified interval in seconds.
 The timer resets when the plugin loads or the color is cycled manually.

+### Ribbon icon

 The ribbon menu icon can be hidden if desired.
+The plugin can still be accessed via the command palette.

+### Status bar

-The current HSL value of the accent color can also be displayed in the status bar.
+The current HSL value of the accent color can be displayed in the status bar.
+This can be useful for debugging.

 ## Support